MA History / Course details

 This course addresses key areas of cultural theory each week, beginning with an introduction to cultural theory for historians.
 These will include:

-- Culture as Text
+- Culture as Text: Linguistics, Language, and Semiotics

-- Towards a History of the Emotions
+- Towards a Refugee History?

-- Gender and Sexuality with Guarantees
+- Gender and Sexuality without Guarantees

 1. To provide students with the necessary intellectual tools to analyse culture as a historical phenomenon.